socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 In this assignment, you'll investigate *[homophily](https://en.wikipedia.org/wiki/Homophily)* — the tendency for people to associate with similar others — on the Bluesky social network.
 You'll collect data using Bluesky's public API, analyze what senators see in their feeds, and measure whether reply patterns exhibit gender homophily.

 The assignment has two parts:
-- **Part A**: Feed Analysis — Examine what U.S. senators see when they open Bluesky, and make follow recommendations for fellow senators.
+- **Part I**: Feed Analysis — Examine what U.S. senators see when they open Bluesky, and make follow recommendations for fellow senators.
-- **Part B**: Reply Homophily — Measure gender patterns in who replies to senators
+- **Part II**: Reply Homophily — Measure gender patterns in who replies to senators

 ## Background

 Bluesky is a social media platform built on the open AT Protocol.
 Unlike Twitter/X, Bluesky's API is publicly accessible without authentication for read-only operations, making it valuable for studying social network dynamics.

 We focus on U.S. Senators with verified Bluesky accounts.
-As of January 2025, **42 senators have verified accounts: 41 Democrats and 1 Independent (Bernie Sanders).** No Republican senators have verified Bluesky accounts.
+As of January 2026, **42 senators have verified accounts: 41 Democrats and 1 Independent (Bernie Sanders).** No Republican senators have verified Bluesky accounts.
 This partisan skew is itself a phenomenon worth reflecting on (see Part III).

 ## Provided Materials

 Download all materials from the course website:

-- [`senators_bluesky.csv`](assets/problemset2/senators_bluesky.csv) — 42 verified senator accounts (columns: name, handle, party, state, gender)
+- [`senators_bluesky.csv`](assets/assignment2/senators_bluesky.csv) — 42 verified senator accounts (columns: name, handle, party, state, gender)
-- [`bluesky_helpers.py`](assets/problemset2/bluesky_helpers.py) — Helper functions for API access (you'll implement gender inference)
+- [`bluesky_helpers.py`](assets/assignment2/bluesky_helpers.py) — Helper functions and code scaffolding
-- [`female_names.tsv.gz`](assets/problemset2/female_names.tsv.gz) — SSA baby name data for female names
+- [`female_names.tsv.gz`](assets/assignment2/female_names.tsv.gz) — SSA baby name data for female names
-- [`male_names.tsv.gz`](assets/problemset2/male_names.tsv.gz) — SSA baby name data for male names
+- [`male_names.tsv.gz`](assets/assignment2/male_names.tsv.gz) — SSA baby name data for male names

-The name files contain historical Social Security Administration baby name registration data in tab-separated format (`name \t year \t count`).
+The name files contain historical Social Security Administration baby name registration data in tab-separated format (`name\tyear\tcount`).
 These are useful for inferring gender from first names based on historical naming patterns.

 ---